-Multiple World Cup victories for Marine Cabirou and Aletha Østgaard, plus career-best results for Henri Kiefer and Luca Shaw, and six Team of the Round wins made it an unforgettable season for the CLLCTV crew.
+Multiple World Cup victories for Marine Cabirou and Aletha Ostgaard, plus career-best results for Henri Kiefer and Luca Shaw, and six Team of the Round wins made it an unforgettable season for the CLLCTV crew.

-Sunday 12 October 2025: As the dust set on the Mont-Sainte-Anne track, another wild World Cup downhill season came to a close, and this year the CANYON CLLCTV Factory DH crew had plenty to celebrate.
+Sunday 12 October 2025: As the dust set on the Mont-Sainte-Anne track and another wild World Cup downhill season came to a close, this year the CANYON CLLCTV Factory DH crew had plenty to celebrate.
 2025 officially goes down as their most dominant year ever, capped off with the Team of the Season title.

 What made it such a successful season was more than just being in first place on the Team leaderboard standings.
 It was the consistency of challenging hard for every podium, giving everything to win six Team of the Round awards, and ultimately enough points to claim first place on the leaderboard at Lake Placid, defending the place in the final round at Mont-Sainte-Anne this weekend.

-Sure, Marine Cabirou, Aletha Østgaard, Troy Brosnan, Luca Shaw and Henri Kiefer may have got the glory but the Team of the Season title takes more than just having the fastest, most dedicated athletes.
+Sure, Marine Cabirou, Aletha Ostgaard, Troy Brosnan, Luca Shaw and Henri Kiefer may have got the glory but the Team of the Season title takes more than just having the fastest, most dedicated athletes.
 It takes having coaches who can get the best out of their riders, as well as the most committed mechanics, an incredible team environment, and a high-performance Sender CFR bike that’s versatile enough to excel in the relentless rain and axle-deep mud of Les Gets and in the hard-baked dust of La Thuile.

 - Round 1 – May 16-18, Bielsko-Biała, Poland: The opener didn’t quite click for the team.
 Luca Shaw led the charge with 6th place – solid, but not the start they wanted.
 Team results round 1 here.